Identification and Estimation of Causal Effects with Confounders Missing Not at Random: Estimation

 \subsection{OR, IPW, and DR Estimators}

-The proposed average treatment effect estimators are based on the model parameter estimators outlined in Section 3.1.
-We utilize consistent estimators for the outcome and missing probability models to calculate the conditional average treatment effect, which is the difference between the estimated conditional outcomes in the treated and placebo groups.
-The average treatment effect is then estimated by averaging the conditional average treatment effect over the weighted empirical distribution of the observed confounding variables.
+The proposed average treatment effect estimators in this section are based on the aforementioned model parameter estimators in Section 3.1.
+When both the outcome model and the missing probability model are correctly specified, we can utilize the estimated outcome regression functions to calculate the conditional average treatment effect.
+Then, the average treatment effect is estimated by averaging the conditional average treatment effect over the weighted empirical distribution of the confounding variables.
 The resulting estimator is defined as

-where $O_{a,c}(a,\bm{c}; \hat{\bm{\beta}})$ and $M(\bm{c},y;\hat{\bm{\alpha}})$ are the outcome model and the missing probability model estimated by the weighted estimating equations (WEE) approach proposed in Section 3.1, respectively.
-Therefore, this estimator is referred to as the WEE-OR estimator. \begin{theorem} If the missing probability model and the outcome model are correct, then $\widehat{\tau}_{OR}$ is a consistent estimator for the average treatment effect under suitable regularity conditions. \end{theorem} The proof of this theorem is given in Web Appendix G.
+where $O_{a,c}(a,\bm{c}; \hat{\bm{\beta}})$ and $M(\bm{c},y;\hat{\bm{\alpha}})$ are the outcome model and the missing probability model with parameters estimated by the weighted estimating equations (WEE) approach proposed in Section 3.1, respectively.
+This estimator is referred to as the WEE-OR estimator. \begin{theorem} If the missing probability model and the outcome model are correct, then $\widehat{\tau}_{OR}$ is a consistent estimator for the average treatment effect $\tau$ under suitable regularity conditions. \end{theorem} The proof of this theorem is given in Web Appendix H.

-When estimating the average causal effect, inverse treatment propensity score weighting is a widely used approach.
-It creates a balanced pseudo population by weighting each sample with the inverse of its conditional probability of receiving the treatment given confounders (i.e., $\operatorname{pr}(A\mid c)$).
-In this population, the treatment $A$ is considereed to be completely randomised, thus the difference between the average outcome in the treatment and control groups is an unbiased estimator of the average causal effect.
-The consistency of the inverse treatment propensity score weighting (IPW) estimator depends on the correct specification of the treatment propensity score model instead of the outcome model.
-Hence, even when the outcome model is wrongly specified, a correctly specified propensity score model can be used to obtain an IPW estimator for the counterfactual outcome and the average treatment effect be the following approach:
+Inverse treatment propensity score weighting (IPW) is a widely used approach for estimating the average causal effect, which creates a balanced pseudo population by weighting each sample with the inverse of its conditional probability of receiving the treatment given confounders (i.e., $\operatorname{pr}(A\mid c)$).
+In this population, the treatment $A$ is considered to be completely randomised, enabling the difference between the average outcomes in the treatment and control groups to be an unbiased estimator of the average causal effect.
+The consistency of the IPW estimator does not rely on the correct specification of the outcome model.
+Thus, we propose the following WEE-based IPW estimators for the counterfactual outcome and the average treatment effect by employing correctly specified treatment propensity score and missing probability models, even if the outcome model is incorrect.

-where $H(\bm{c}; \hat{\bm{\gamma}})$ is the treatment propensity score model estimated by the WEE method.
-Therefore, we denote this estimation method as WEE-IPW.